tsgates/arch-wiki-markdown/wiki/RTorrent.md

 > Manage completed files

+> Note:

-Note:Currently, this part requires either the git version of rtorrent/libtorrent or having applied the patch to 0.8.6 that adds 'equal'.
+-   Currently, this part requires either the git version of rtorrent/libtorrent or having applied the patch to 0.8.6 that adds 'equal'.

-Note:If you're having trouble with this tip, it's probably easier to follow this
+-   If you're having trouble with this tip, it's probably easier to follow this.

 It is possible to have rtorrent sort completed torrent data to specific folders based on which 'watch' folder you drop the *.torrent into while